 If we won a contest in Dallas, for instance, we would immediately create marketing materials that could fit both on our packages and on the shelves in the stores.
 Within 24 hours, we would have those materials up and visible on our products in the stores in the Dallas area.
 People want to be loyal to a local hero.
-News is only new for a short time.
+The news is only new for a short time.

 If we got a write up in print or online, we would immediately include it in all correspondence and presentations to all buyers.
 Even potential buyers would get these endorsements.
 When we finally made a presentation they would often say, “Oh, Barefoot!
 I read about that brand everywhere!”

 Show your loyal customers that they made the right choice and they will stay with you.
 Give your brand advocates something to brag about!

 Many retail product brand builders think they’re in the product production business.
 They’re not!
 They’re in the service business.
 Customers judge you not so much by how well you do when things are moving smoothly, but by how well you do when there’s a problem.